eendebakpt/oapackage/paper/paper.md

 by SWIG.
 The source code is available at https://github.com/eendebakpt/oapackage.
 Examples for both generation and analysis of designs are available in the OApackage documentation [@OAdocumentation].

-The Orthogonal Array package website [@EendebakOA] contains a large collection of orthogonal arrays, optimal designs and conference designs.
+The Orthogonal Array package website [@EendebakOAwebsite] contains a large collection of orthogonal arrays, optimal designs and conference designs.
 An alternative collection of orthogonal arrays can be found in the website of Neil Sloane [@SloaneOAwebsite].